Ebenezer Scrooge

-Ebenezer Scrooge (/ˌɛ.bᵻ.ˈniː.zər ˈskruːdʒ/) is the protagonist of Charles Dickens's 1843 novella A Christmas Carol.
-At the beginning of the novella, Scrooge is a cold-hearted miser who despises Christmas.
-The tale of his redemption by three spirits (the Ghost of Christmas Past, the Ghost of Christmas Present, and the Ghost of Christmas Yet to Come) has become a defining tale of the Christmas holiday in the English-speaking world.
+Ebenezer Scrooge (/ˌɛ.bᵻ.ˈniː.zər ˈskruːdʒ/) is a fictional character and the protagonist of Charles Dickens's 1843 novel, A Christmas Carol.
+Initially a cold-hearted miser who despises Christmas, his redemption by visits from the ghost of Jacob Marley and the Ghosts of Christmas Past, Present, and Yet to Come has become a defining tale of the Christmas holiday in the English-speaking world.

 Dickens describes Scrooge thus early in the story: "The cold within him froze his old features, nipped his pointed nose, shrivelled his cheek, stiffened his gait; made his eyes red, his thin lips blue; and spoke out shrewdly in his grating voice."
-Towards the end of the novella, the three spirits show Scrooge the errors of his ways, and he becomes a better, more generous man.
+Throughout the novella, visits from the four ghosts show Scrooge the errors of his ways, and he transforms into a better, more generous man.
 Scrooge's last name has entered the English language as a byword for greed and misanthropy, while his catchphrase, "Bah!
 Humbug!" is often used to express disgust with many modern Christmas traditions.

 Description

 Charles Dickens describes Scrooge as "a squeezing, wrenching, grasping, scraping, clutching, covetous, old sinner!
 Hard and sharp as flint... secret, and self-contained, and solitary as an oyster."
 He does business from a Cornhill warehouse and is known among the merchants of the Royal Exchange as a man of good credit.
 Despite having considerable personal wealth, he underpays his clerk Bob Cratchit and hounds his debtors relentlessly while living cheaply and joylessly in the chambers of his deceased business partner, Jacob Marley.
 Most of all, he detests Christmas, which he associates with reckless spending.
 When two men approach him on Christmas Eve for a donation to charity, he sneers that the poor should avail themselves of the treadmill or the workhouses, or else die to reduce the surplus population.
 He also refuses his nephew Fred's invitation to Christmas dinner and denounces him as a fool for celebrating Christmas.
+He even frightens a young carol singer by gripping a ruler with a fit of energy.
+Scrooge resents giving Cratchit Christmas Day off, as there will be no business for Scrooge during the day.

 That night, Scrooge is visited by Marley's ghost, who is condemned to walk the world forever bound in chains as punishment for his greed and inhumanity in life.
-Marley tells Scrooge that he will be visited by three spirits, hoping that he will mend his ways; if he does not, Marley warns, Scrooge will wear even heavier chains than his in the afterlife.
+Marley tells Scrooge that he will be visited by three spirits, in the hope that he will mend his ways; if he does not, Marley warns, Scrooge will wear even heavier chains than his in the afterlife.